 Q: If hydrogen bonds in water only last nanoseconds, how can you maintain water’s structure?

 A: The new sciences are beginning to look at many things from an energetic perspective—including water.
 In fact, they are beginning to define life in terms of the flow of energy rather than in terms of chemistry.
 When water molecules become organized to create a coherent liquid crystalline matrix, an energy “field” comes into existence around the water.
 It can be photographed and measured – like the aura around the human body (which is also a coherent liquid crystalline matrix.)
 The energy field helps to hold the liquid crystalline structure–and the structure of the molecules provides a pathway for the flow of energy.
 From a new perspective, this is life itself.
 Hence, the term, “living water.”
-There are things that will disrupt water’s structure: heat, microwaves and other unnatural electromagnetic frequencies, fluorescent lights, direct sunlight for a long period of time, contaminants, stagnation, etc. but when the right forces come together (those outlined in the book, Dancing with Water) and a coherent field is established, hydrogen bonds become much more stable and water can maintain a good degree of structure for quite some time.
+When the right forces come together (those outlined in the book, Dancing with Water) and a coherent field is established, hydrogen bonds become much more stable and water can maintain a good degree of structure for quite some time.

 Q: Does boiling structured water cause it to lose its structure and energy?

 A: Boiling causes water molecules to move further apart.
 Many of the bonds that are characteristic of structured water are broken.
 However, if the water has been structured prior to boiling, it has the ability to re-assemble (structurally) much more easily.
-It is as if it “remembers” the energetic pattern and it is much easier for it to assume the original hexagonal structure.
+It is as if it “remembers” the energetic pattern and it is much easier for it to assume the original structure.
 One way we know this is through experience.
 For example: those using teapots have noticed that when they begin to use structured water, they no longer have a problem with scale build-up on the inside of the teapot.
 (The elimination of scale is a classic sign that the water is structured, and since water generally sits in a teapot after boiling, the fact that scale no longer exists, is an indicator that the water still retains a degree of structure after cooling.)
 However, it is a good idea to incorporate some kind of restructuring method after boiling.
-If the water is allowed to cool within an environment that supports its structure, (within a Tensor ring, on a laminar crystal coaster, inside an egg-shaped container, in the presence of ANCHI Crystals, etc.) it will re-assemble rapidly.
+If the water is allowed to cool within an environment that supports its structure, (within a Tensor Ring, on an orgone energy device, or inside an egg-shaped container, etc.) it will re-assemble rapidly.
 In many ways, heat opens the water to receive and to store energy.
 This is one reason teas and other plant essences are placed in heated water.
 Not only does the heat release the plant nutrients into the water but the water is in a more receptive state.

 Q: What is the silty deposit that precipitates out of my structured water?